Spelling Made Logical by 100 Spelling Rules

 600 Phonics Lessons

-Most of the lessons in the book 100 Spelling Rules are to learn word endings (suffixes), and one must know how to spell the vowels and consonants inside words before learning word endings.
+Most of the lessons in 100 Spelling Rules are to learn to spell word endings (suffixes), and one must know how to spell the vowels and consonants inside words before learning word endings.
 One must spell “accept” before learning “acceptance.”

-Lack of Logic Causes Spelling Difficulties among Logical Learners
+Lack of Logic → Poor Spelling among Logical Learners

 When no spelling rules are provided, logical learners are the ones who become poor spellers.
 Because they cannot spell, logical learners are often branded with learning disabilities, neurological learning deficiencies, and dyslexia.
 However, when spelling rules are provided, logical learners have been proving they do not have learning disabilities or mental learning deficiencies.
 They simply were not provided with answers to their legitimate logical questions.
 Logical learners are not born dyslexics; they are born analyzers that simply question anything that does not make sense.
 Being an analyzer is hereditary but not being dyslexic.

 We need not throw words randomly at logical kids and expect them to read and spell (whole language).
-Logical children who had just learned their ABC’s need not be asked to read a word like “nose” and to memorize its spelling before informing them of that rule, and then presenting them with a page or two of examples that contain words like rose, nose, rise, music, museum, because, etc. Lee is a logical learner and could not read words, but after learning the logic behind reading and spelling, Lee Learned to Read in a Week!
+Logical children who had just learned their ABC’s need not be asked to read a word like “nose” and to memorize its spelling before informing them of that rule, and then presenting them with a page or two of examples that contain words like rose, nose, rise, music, museum, because, etc. Lee is a logical learner and he could not read words, but after learning the logic behind reading and spelling, Lee Learned to Read in a Week!
 Learning so easily and so quickly, Lee proved he was NOT learning disabled.
-See if you or your child are logical learners → Test for Dyslexia Online

 May Read but Cannot Spell: Typically, logical learners may read but have difficulties choosing the correct spelling pattern to spell a final sound as in superstition, extension, technician, ocean, complexion, and fashion.